o19s/quepid/README.md

 Use `bin/docker r yarn outdated` to see what packages you can update!!!!

-## I'd like to use a new Ruby Gem, or update a existing one
+## I'd like to use a new Ruby Gem, or update an existing one

 Typically you would simply do: